History of the Long Island Rail Road: Road n' Rail bus service

-In the beginning of Summer 1973, the LIRR discontinued direct Huntington to Riverhead bus service, relying on a faster route.
-A total of eleven eastbound buses and twelve westbound buses were in service in Summer 1976, at the peak of the Road n' Rail service.
+In the beginning of summer 1973, the LIRR discontinued direct Huntington to Riverhead bus service, relying on a faster route.
+A total of eleven eastbound buses and twelve westbound buses were in service in summer 1976, at the peak of the Road n' Rail service.
 The next summer, only seven eastbound and nine westbound buses were operated.
-Service continued to be reduced, with weekend service dropped by a round trip in 1978, and the service was reduced to only weekends during Summer 1981.
+Service continued to be reduced, with weekend service dropped by a round trip in 1978, and the service was reduced to only weekends during summer 1981.
 In 1982, the service only operated during midday hours, showing the LIRR's desire to return train service.
 Bus service became unreliable and undesirable with population growth on the East End, and North Fork bus service to Babylon was reduced to a pair of daily round trips on October 18, 1982, before finally being eliminated.
 Road n' Rail bus service to Greenport ended on weekdays on September 8, 1981, and it ended on weekends on October 17, 1983.
-After repeated threats of abandonment, the Speonk to Montauk segment was rebuilt in the late 1970s, and the project was completed in time for the summer timetable of 1980.
+After repeated threats of abandonment, the Speonk to Montauk segment was rebuilt in the late 1970s, and the project was completed by summer 1979.
 All remaining Montauk Branch Road-n-Rail service ended with this timetable.
 With the elimination of Road n' Rail, train service returned to its previous level.